it-at-m/dave/docs/src/index.md

 The data is stored in two different databases:

 * the data relevant for the search, such as location or street names, is stored in ElasticSearch.
 This enables a very high-performance search with search suggestions in real time.
-* The traffic data from the counts that is not required for the search is stored in a relational database postgresQL.
+* The traffic data from the counts that is not required for the search is stored in a relational database PostgreSQL.

 ## Configuration